 The oldest Grand Canyon rock lie about 3,000 feet, or 900 meters below the canyon’s rim inside the Inner Gorge.

 The Grand Canyon Trail of Time

-Called Vishnu basement rocks, these metamorphic rock formations combined with igneous materials, and formed deep within the earth.
-Representing granite, gneiss, and schists, these crystalline creations are much different in origin and appearance than the sedimentary rocks that lie overhead.
+Vishnu basement rocks are metamorphic rock formations together with igneous materials that form deep within the earth.
+Representing granite, gneiss, and schists, these crystalline creations are different in origin and appearance than the sedimentary rocks overhead.
 Vishnu basement rocks, which include the Vishnu schist, are about 1,700 to 1,800 million years old.

 You can learn more about the geology of the canyon and Vishnu rocks when you visit the interpretive and geological display at the Trail of Time.
 This interesting path can be found at the South Rim, and can be reached easily by shuttle.
 Part of the 13-mile long Rim Trail, the display path is about 1.7 miles long.